pypeit/PypeIt/doc/master_tilt.rst

 The image is written to disk as a multi-extension FITS file prefixed by `MasterTilt`_ in the Masters/ folder.
-See :ref:`masters:Masters Naming` for the naming convention.
+See :ref:`master-naming` for the naming convention.

 Inspecting